x64dbg/docs/developers/functions/debug/DbgArgumentGet.md

 ## Parameters

 `addr` Address of the argument to fetch.

 `start` Pointer to a duint variable that will hold the start address of the argument.

 `end` Pointer to a duint variable that will hold the end address of the argument.

 ## Return Value

-The function return TRUE if the argument start and end addresses are found or FALSE otherwise.
-If TRUE the variables start and end will hold the fetched values.
+The function return TRUE if the start and end addresses are found or FALSE otherwise.
+If TRUE, the variables `start` and `end` will hold the fetched values.

 ## Example